-That being the case, I have decided that I wanted to do a couple of things.
-One was to develop a “Mastermind Group” as I feel that “two or more heads are better than one” to challenge my entrepreneurial tendencies.
+That being the case, I have decided that I wanted to do a few more things.
+One was to develop a “Mastermind Group” as I feel that “two or more heads are better than one” in challenging my entrepreneurial tendencies.
 Upon doing some internet research on this project, I found that a lot of these groups are based on a book by Napoleon Hill called “Think and Grow Rich”.
 I downloaded the book and began to read it.
-It has inspired me to expand the aforementioned blog according to the philosophies I've learned from Hill thus far.
+It has inspired me to expand the aforementioned blog according to the philosophies I’ve learned from Hill thus far.

 In thinking about this situation, I recalled a job I had earlier in my life.
 I worked for 5 ½ years in a business that didn’t pan out financially.
 I worked my buns off.
 The problem was that I didn’t believe in it and doubted that I could be successful doing it.
 I remember meeting with my boss for “attitude sessions”.
 I honestly thought that I had a good attitude and was positive, but deep down I questioned whether I could do it.